 Our check/bill pay product allows you to pay bills from any Synapse-hosted account.
 We use checks for bill pay because they are accepted by all services and utility providers.
 This is important because it helps us ensure that our bill pay offering provides ubiquitous coverage.

-- We deduct the check amount from the relevant Synapse-hosted account at the moment of check issuance, thus eliminating any
+- We deduct the check amount from the relevant Synapse-hosted account at the moment of check issuance, thus eliminating any NSFNSF - Non-Sufficient Funds (or Insufficient Funds) (insufficient funds) exceptions.

 - We are able to do this because we know the account (node) balance when writing a check.